 Is scanning a big part of my business’s day-to-day operations?

-Some companies need to perform a lot of scanning so having a dedicated scanner might be a better option than to have one attached to your copier.
-While there is nothing wrong with doing all of your scannings on a copier, using it regularly for hours at a time will ultimately put every other device on hold.
+Some companies need to perform a lot of scanning so having a dedicated scanner might be a better option than having one attached to your copier.
+While there is nothing wrong with doing all of your scanning on a copier, using it regularly for hours at a time will ultimately put every other device on hold.
 This means printing and copying will have to wait.

 Is document size important to you?

 Again, depending on the industry your business is in, you might want a copier that can handle prints such as legal (8.5” x 14”) and ledger (11” x 17”) on top of the standard 8.5” x 11” paper.
 Different models will offer different functionality.
 Keep in mind that an A4 copier is designed to handle letter and legal sized paper, but not ledger.
 They may also handle some smaller sizes like postcards and envelopes depending on the model.
 However, an A3 copier was made to handle letter, legal, ledger, and some smaller sizes like postcards and envelopes.

 Nowadays, with the technological advances that happen every year, you can have a remote worker who is rarely in the office be connected wirelessly to the copier with an office laptop.
 We can’t say that all copiers are equipped with this functionality but it is an option when building your own copier.
 Now wouldn’t this be better than to track down a co-worker, emailing the document you want them to print, and then having them print it for you?
 To us, this defiantly disrupts workflow and productivity.